univention/ox-connector/docs/ox-connector-app/troubleshooting.rst

 .. code-block:: console
    :caption: Show all tasks the OX Connector is yet to process.

-   $ univention-app shell ox-connector python3 -m univention.ox.provisioning.db list-tasks
+   $ /usr/sbin/univention-ox-connector-task-management summarize-tasks
+   $ /usr/sbin/univention-ox-connector-task-management search-tasks

-Third, you can get a brief summary of current errors.
-Every error is an object not synchronized.
+Third, you can get a brief summary of past errors.
+Every item is an object not synchronized.
 Note that this only makes sense should you have chosen :ref:`limit-continue-at-conflict`.

 .. code-block:: console
-   :caption: Verify the number of unprocessed tasks for the :term:`Listener Converter`.
+   :caption: Show all items in the morgue.

-   $ univention-app shell ox-connector python3 -m univention.ox.provisioning.db search-morgue
+   $ /usr/sbin/univention-ox-connector-task-management search-morgue

 .. _handling-errors:

 Handling errors
 ---------------

-You can decide what to do with the items that have been moved to the list of errors.
+You can decide what to do with the items that have been moved to the morgue.
 All commands assume that you have the ``UniventionObjectIdentifier`` of that object.
-For each error you have the option to
+For each item you have the option to

 #.
 Delete it from the list: It is as if this item never hit the OX Connector.
-   The underlying object can of course be synchronized again if it is modified in the LDAP directory (creating a completely new item in the OX Connector's list to process).
+   The underlying object can of course be synchronized again if it is modified in the LDAP directory (creating a completely new item in the OX Connector's tasks).

    .. code-block:: console
-      :caption: Remove an error from the list.
+      :caption: Remove an item from the morgue.

-      $ univention-app shell ox-connector python3 -m univention.ox.provisioning.db remove-from-morgue --obj-id=...
+      $ /usr/sbin/univention-ox-connector-task-management remove-from-morgue --obj-id=...

 #.
 Retry the very same item: The erroneous item in the list is again copied to
-   the list of active tasks, assuming that the problem is now fixed (e.g. a validation on the OX App Suite's side has been disabled).
+   the list of tasks, assuming that the problem is now fixed (e.g., a validation on the OX App Suite's side has been disabled).

    .. code-block:: console
-      :caption: Retry an error from the list.
+      :caption: Retry an item from the morgue.

-      $ univention-app shell ox-connector python3 -m univention.ox.provisioning.db retry-from-morgue --obj-id=...
+      $ /usr/sbin/univention-ox-connector-task-management retry-from-morgue --obj-id=...

 #.
 Fresh synchronization of the object: The object is again put into the list
-   of active tasks but not with the attributes it had when the synchronization happened (and failed).
+   of tasks but not with the attributes it had when the synchronization happened (and failed).
 Instead, it is freshly fetched from the LDAP database.

    .. code-block:: console
-      :caption: Retry an error from the list.
+      :caption: Retry an item from the morgue.

-      $ univention-app shell ox-connector python3 -m univention.ox.provisioning.db resync-item --obj-id=...
+      $ /usr/sbin/univention-ox-connector-task-management resync-item --obj-id=...

 .. _provision-stopped: